George Segal: Early life

-George Segal Jr. was born in New York City, the youngest of four children to Fannie Blanche Segal (née Bodkin) and George Segal Sr., a malt and hop agent.
+George Segal Jr. was born on February 13, 1934, in New York City, the youngest of four children, to Fannie Blanche Segal (née Bodkin) and George Segal Sr., a malt and hop agent.
 He spent much of his childhood in Great Neck, New York.
 All four of Segal's grandparents were Russian-Jewish immigrants, and his maternal grandparents changed their surname from Slobodkin to Bodkin.
 A paternal great-grandfather ran for governor of Massachusetts as a socialist.
-His oldest brother, John, worked in the hops brokerage business and was an innovator in the cultivation of new hop varieties; the middle brother, Fred, was a screenwriter; and his sister Greta died of pneumonia before he was born.
+His oldest brother, John, worked in the hops brokerage business and was an innovator in the cultivation of new hop varieties; he had a farm in Grandview, Washington where George often helped in the summers.
+The middle brother, Fred, was a screenwriter; and his sister Greta died of pneumonia before Segal was born.

 Segal's family was Jewish, but he was raised in a secular household.
-When asked if he had had a bar mitzvah, Segal stated:
+When asked if he had had a bar mitzvah, he said:

 I'm afraid not.
 I went to a Passover Seder at Groucho Marx's once and he kept saying, "When do we get to the wine?"
 So that's my [Jewish] experience.
 I went to [a friend's] bar mitzvah, and that was the only time I was in Temple Beth Shalom.
 [Jewish life] wasn't happening that much at the time.
 People's car tires were slashed in front of the temple.
 I was once kicked down a flight of stairs by some kids from [the local parochial school].

 Segal became interested in acting at the age of nine, when he saw Alan Ladd in This Gun for Hire.
 "I knew the revolver and the trench coat were an illusion and I didn't care," said Segal.
 "I liked the sense of adventure and control."
 He also started playing the banjo at a young age, later stating: "I started off with the ukulele when I was a kid in Great Neck.
 A friend had a red Harold Teen model; it won my heart.
 When I got to high school, I realized you couldn't play in a band with a ukulele, so I moved on to the four-string banjo."